 'Sourdough' by Robin Sloan (September 5, MCD Farrar, Straus and Giroux)

-Fans of Mr. Penumbra's 24-Hour Bookstore get excited, because Robin Sloan has a new book!
+Mr. Penumbra's 24-Hour Bookstore get excited, because Robin Sloan has a new book!
 And this time, Sloan has turned his attention to food.
 The book follows Lois, a software engineer whose job consumes her life.
 But when visa issues force the owners of her favorite restaurant to leave the country, they entrust her with the safe-keeping of their precious sourdough culture, and Lois' life is changed forever.
+Click here to buy.

 'Sisters' by Lily Tuck (September 5, Atlantic Monthly Press)